joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 > ![](images/galaxyTrapnellNewPop.png)
 > 4. **Rename** files to MF New Trapnell, BP New Trapnell, CC New Trapnell, MF New graphTrapnell, BP New graphTrapnell and CC New graphTrapnell, respectively.
 >
+>
+>
 > Let's go see again the graph **MF New graphTrapnell**.
 > > ![](images/mfTrapnellNew.png)
 >
+>
+>
 >    > ## {% icon question %} Question
 >    > 1.
 How many significant terms do we get?
 >    > 2.
 Why is different?
 >    >
 >    > <details>
 >    > <summary>Click to view answers</summary>
 >    > 1.
 According with the results, in *Molecular Function* and *Biological Process* we have 0 GO terms and *Component Cellular* just 1 GO term. <br>
 >    > 2.
-Os genes não diferencialmente expressos que eleminamos não têm ligação direta com os genes diferencialmente expressos da nossa amostra, logo não vamos obter nenhum termo GO associado às ontologias.
-E também porque os genes que selecionamos são genes aleatórios, e consequentemente não deveria existir termos GO associados às 3 ontologias, o que significa que o resultado anterior (antes da filtragem) não está correto.
+The non-differentially expressed genes that we exterminate do not have direct connection with the differentially expressed genes of our sample, so we will not get any GO term associated to the ontologies.
+And also because the genes we select are random genes, and consequently there should be no GO terms associated with the 3 ontologies, which means that the previous result (before the filtering) is not correct.
 >    > </details>
 >    {: .question}
 {: .hands_on}